What Is Surface Finish In Machining?

 5. The depth of cut: A deeper cut produces a rougher surface finish.

-Read More: How To Measure Surface Finish?
+Read More: How To Improve Surface Finish In Machining?

 It’s essential to consider these factors when selecting the right machining process and tooling to achieve the desired surface finish.